waiwera/waiwera/doc/user/setup_output.rst

 |`tracer_name` + "_flow"|tracer flow rate (kg/s)        |
 +-----------------------+-------------------------------+

-The "separator_pressure" and "steam_fraction" fields, as well as the water and steam rates and enthalpies (e.g. "steam_rate") will give non-zero values for a particular source only if a separator is defined on it (see :ref:`source_separators`).
+The "steam_fraction" field, as well as the water and steam rates and enthalpies (e.g. "steam_rate") will give non-zero values for a particular source only if a separator is defined on it (see :ref:`source_separators`).

 There is a mass component flow field for each mass component in the :ref:`eos` module being used.
 For example, for the :ref:`water_air_energy_eos` EOS, there will be two mass component flow fields, "water_flow" and "air_flow".